TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Index.rst

 .. _how-to-start-docs-extension:

 ======================================
-Writing documentation for an extension
+Writing Documentation for an Extension
 ======================================

 This chapters explains how to write documentation for an extension or make